-- 1 following alternatives for further analysis: the No Project Alternative and three other alternatives: a - 2 Diesel Multiple Unit (DMU) Alternative, a Dual-Mode Multiple Unit Alternative and an Electrification - 3 with OCS Installation by Factory Train Alternative. - 4 A key feature of different train alternatives that is critical to providing train service along a commute - 5 corridor with many potential stops is acceleration and deceleration.
-Table ES-4 compares the initial - 6 acceleration rates of the alternatives analyzed in this EIR:
+A key feature of different train alternatives that is critical to providing train service along a commute corridor with many potential stops is acceleration and deceleration.
+Table ES-4 compares the initial acceleration rates and time to accelerate to 79 mph of the alternatives analyzed in this EIR:

-7 Table ES-4.
+Table ES-4.
 Estimated Initial Acceleration Rates of Different Alternatives

-Operator Diesel Locomotives (No Project) Dual-Mode Multiple Units Diesel Multiple Units Electric Multiple Units (Proposed Project) Initial Acceleration Rate (mph/second) 0.5 1.1 (Diesel) 1.5 (Electric) 1.4 2.1

-Sources provided in Chapter 5, Alternatives
+Operator Diesel Locomotives (No Project) Dual-Mode Multiple Units Diesel Multiple Units Tier 4 Diesel Locomotive Alternative Electric Multiple Units (Proposed Project) Initial Acceleration Rate (mph/second) 0.5 (Existing) 1.1 (New) 1.1 (Diesel) 1.5 (Electric) 1.7 (both modes) 1.4 1.8 1.1 (Single-head) 2.1 (Double-head) 2.1 Time to Accelerate to 79 mph 2'33" 2'44" 1'45" 1'24" (Double-head) 2'33" (Single-Head) 1'06" Sources provided i in Chapter 5, Alt ernatives

-9 S.7.1 The No Project Alternative
+16 ES.8.1 The No Project Alternative

-10 Section 15126.6 (e) of the State CEQA Guidelines requires the analysis of a No Project Alternative.

-The No Project Alternative would include no electrification of the Caltrain ROW between San Jose and San Francisco, no purchase of EMUs, and no increase in train service.
+- Section 15126.6(e) of the State CEQA Guidelines requires the analysis of a No Project Alternative. - The No Project Alternative would include no electrification of the Caltrain ROW between San Jose and San Francisco, no purchase of EMUs, and no increase in train service.
 The current train service is assumed to continue unchanged to 2020 and 2040.
-As noted above, this service consists of five trains per peak hour, 92 trains per day, through use of diesel engine-hauled locomotive trains.

-While this alternative would not increase train service, ridership would still increase, similar to how ridership has been increasing in recent years, meaning that trains would have a higher occupancy average in the future.
+As noted above, this service consists of five trains per peak hour, 92 trains per day, through use of diesel engine-hauled locomotive trains. - Locomotives and passenger carriages would be replaced when they reach the end of their service life, meaning that approximately 75 percent of the existing fleet would be replaced by 2020.
+If new - 24 equipment is purchased, then new locomotives would need to meet the U.S. Environmental - 25 Protection Agency (USEPA) Tier 4 emissions standards. - While this alternative would not increase train service, ridership would still increase, similar to how ridership has been increasing in recent years, meaning that trains would have a higher occupancy - average in the future.

-18 S.7.2 Diesel Multiple Unit Alternative
+ES.8.2 Diesel Multiple Unit Alternative

 Diesel Multiple Units (DMUs) are self-propelled diesel-mechanical vehicles with engines located below the passenger compartment.
 The key DMU characteristic related to desired service improvements is the reduction of running times due to faster acceleration than traditional diesel locomotive push-pull service.
-DMUs require less time to accelerate up to full speed from stations stops and slow areas, reducing overall travel times, particularly on a corridor featuring frequent stops.
+DMUs require less time to accelerate up to full speed from stations stops and slow areas (compared to existing single-head diesel locomotive trains), reducing overall travel times, particularly on a corridor featuring frequent stops.